Legal: Examination Requirements

 Although lawyers assume ultimate responsibility for legal work, they often delegate many of their tasks to paralegals.
 Most entry-level paralegals have an associate degree in paralegal studies, or a bachelor's degree coupled with a certificate in paralegal studies.
 Some employers train paralegals on the job.
 Hundreds of paralegal training programs are approved by the American Bar Association (ABA).
 Although many employers do not require such approval, graduation from an ABA-approved program can enhance employment opportunities.

-At present, there are no mandatory requirements for paralegal certification or licensing.
+At present, there are no mandatory requirements for paralegal certification or licensing either on a federal or state level.
 However, certification is recommended because in some highly competitive markets employers prefer or require it.

 The National Association of Legal Assistants (NALA) has established standards for certification requiring various combinations of education and experience.
 Paralegals meeting these standards are eligible to take a two-day examination administered three times each year at regional testing centers.
-Candidates who successfully complete the exam may use the designation Certified Legal Assistant (CLA) or Certified Paralegal (CP).
+Candidates who successfully complete the exam may use the designation Certified Paralegal (CP).
 Other professional recognition available to paralegals:

 - Paralegal Advanced Competency Exam (PACE) administered by the National Federation of Paralegal Associations (NFPA).
 Those who pass this examination may use the designation Registered Paralegal (RP).